YOUR STORY BEGINS WITH A MILESTONE

 - Extras and drinks in Mendoza

-- Sleeping Bag and Other Personal Equipment
+- Sleeping Bag and other Personal Equipment

 Expedition cost: 1,200,000 pesos per person, based on double occupancy or more.